franjoespejo/channels-chat/README.md

 Since the project it is using socketcluster.io, it has all the benefit associated with this framework.
 To use it with different machines, we'll just need to run a redis-server and set our machines to redis's IP:PORT.

-We can also use the loadbalancer that socketcluster has, or any other solution as nginx Bellow an example of config, that runs over HTTPS, and uses 3 workers pararelly.
+We can also use the loadbalancer that socketcluster has, or any other solution as nginx.
+Bellow an example of config, that runs over HTTPS, and uses 3 workers pararelly.